Long Island, Bahamas: Settlements

 Clarence Town, located in the south-central portion of the island, has a population 86 people.
 Nearby Deadman's Cay (pop.
 328) is the major settlement at the centre of the island and is home to Deadman's Cay Airport, which offers flights daily to Nassau and is the island's largest and busiest airport.

 Mangrove Bush (pop.
-142) is the home of the island's boat-building trade, while Hamilton's (pop.
+142) is the home of the island's boatbuilding trade, while Hamilton's (pop.
 196) is noted for its extensive cave system that is partially open for tours.
+Between these settlements is Petty's (pop.
+69) known for its small Greek influence and a "fish-house" which helps support the local fishing industry.
 Salt Pond (pop.
 98) is home of the Long Island Regatta, an annual event that draws tourists from around the world.
 Stella Maris (pop.
 80), at the northern part of the island, is the centre of the island's tourism industry and features several resorts.
 It is served by Stella Maris Airport.
 Seymour's, the northernmost settlement, has a monument dedicated to Christopher Columbus.
 Buckley's (pop.
-54) is home to Nelson Glandville McFarlane Major High School, which frequently has the highest Bahamian GCSE scores among the nation's public schools, as well as the Long Island Library and Museum.
+54) is home to Nelson Glandville McFarlane Major High School, as well as the Long Island Library and Museum.

 Other settlements include Roses (or Roses Settlement), Scrub Hill, Simms, and Burnt Ground.
 Most of the island's settlements are named after the families that first settled them.
 As a result, many (but not all) are named in the possessive form.
 The settlement of the Gray family, for example, is known as Gray's.

 One main road, originally designed for carriages, runs from Cape Santa Maria, at the northern tip of Long Island, to the southern tip at Gordon's.
 Transport on Long Island is road-based, with limited taxi service available, particularly from Stella Maris to Deadman's Cay and Clarence Town.